Once upon a time, we didn’t have electronic tickets — paper was king, the ticket number mattered then, and still does

 If at first you don’t succeed with airline rules, try and try again

 This traveler eventually got on his flight with no problem.
-But there had been a schedule change and the flight number was changed.
-While the flight left at the identical time, He had entered the original flight into his TripIt app.
-But since the flight number was changed, the app got confused.
+But there had been a schedule change, and the flight number was changed.
+His flight still left at the same time.
+He entered the new flight number into his TripIt app.
+But, since the flight number was changed, the app was confused.
 This resulted in him getting a flight-delay message for a flight he wasn’t on.

 In this case, he reached Delta, but the agent originally couldn’t find the flight with the old number.
 He was told he wasn’t booked.
 Eventually, Delta sorted it out.
 With the ticket number, the phone agent would have been able to pull up the trip immediately and save him a lot of stress.